At its most fundamental level, business is always and only about three things: Money, people, and systems.

 Systems are like the bus.
 Without effective systems, there is no place for any people.
 If your business is going to be effective, you must create effective systems so that you have the right places for the right people.

 There is a fundamental principle at play here: Systems define the behavior of the people who operate within those systems.
 Effective systems make good people better.
 Poor systems encourage the worst in people.

 Let’s look at an operating system on a macro-scale.
 For years, the USA and USSR were in competition with one another.
-Their populations were roughly equal, and, because of the massive size (300 million), it is fair to assume that the distribution of talents and abilities were roughly equal.
+Their populations were roughly equal, and, because of the massive size (300 million), it is fair to assume that the distribution of talents and abilities was roughly equal.
 Their access to natural resources was roughly equal.
 Yet, one of those two nations far exceeded the other in economic activity, personal freedom, human expression, and quality of life.
 What was the difference?
 The systems that governed the life of the citizens.
 One system encouraged individual initiative and excellent performance, the other did not.
 People responded in kind to the pressure of the system in place.
 Systems dictate the behavior of the people who operate within those systems.

 Here’s an example of an internal system on a micro-scale.
 For years, my wife and I were foster parents and have19 fostered children.
 Almost all came from traumatic home situations and were emotionally upset and out of control.
 I would watch my wife impose our system on them.
 On the first day in our home, she would lay down the rules of the system: “Here’s your bedroom.
 You will sleep in the bed, and not in the closet or on the floor.”

 “Here’s the bathroom.
 You will wash your face and brush your teeth before you greet the family.”

 “Here’s the kitchen table.
 You will eat, sitting in a chair, with silverware when the family eats.”

 The behavior change was predictable.
 Within a few days, the new child would catch on, and begin to modify his/her behavior to fit within the system.
 That began their healing.